vishvAsa/notes/biology/organism/plant/vascular/angio-sperm/monocot/grass/misc.md

 - grass creeps along the ground with its stolons and roots wherever a node touches the ground, forming a dense mat
 - Fast growing, tough.
 Hard to control - so called "devil grass" by some.
 -  selectively eaten by dogs to swiftly induce vomiting

+## उशीर
+- ANDROPOGON MURICATUS, Vetiver, Khas-Khas, Khus-Khus, सुगन्धिमूलम्
+- up to and over 2 m. tall, in dense tufts, with stout spongy aromatic roots.